 Nick, Paul’s youngest son joined the Saffron Grange team in late 2020 after a career in IT and Telecoms where he most recently was a Bid Director.
-He, like all of the family, has always played an active role at the vineyard and is excited to be formally onboard.
+He, like all of the family, has always played an active role at the vineyard and is excited to be formally onboard and focussing on Sales.
 You will meet Nick either at the market or when you pop in to the shop.
-He starts his WSET Diploma course in early 2021 to add to his existing knowledge and passion for English Sparkling Wine.
-He’s looking forward to overseeing Saffron Grange in what is an exciting year ahead at the vineyard.
+He is looking forward to continuing his wine studies to add to his existing knowledge and passion for English Sparkling Wine.

 Duncan trained in New Zealand where he managed vineyards in the Central Otago region, before returning to Europe to take up a post working on a family run wine estate in the Rheinland Pfalz region of Germany.

 He has an unrivalled knowledge of building and establishing vineyards and has overseen the planting of hundreds of acres of vines across southern England.
 His expert know-how has been invaluable in developing the right technologies and techniques we need in our unique climate, to enable our vines to produce the finest quality grapes.

 From day one, the vision was for Saffron Grange to be a vineyard our whole community could feel proud of.